 This is crucial to a great client experience.
 Your reception sets the scene for the client experience and should be the transitional area from the hustle and bustle of the outside world into the comfort of your salon or barbershop where your client is happy to spend time.
-A welcoming smile and using the client’s name will make a big difference to how they feel on arrival while good eye contact and speaking clearly will be important if your staff wear face coverings.
+A warm welcome and using the client’s name will make a big difference to how they feel on arrival.

 Your reception team should also be able to calmly explain the extra safety measures you have in place at the current time and be ready to answer any questions.
 This will inspire confidence and help your client to relax.
 Find out more about the importance of excellent client reception skills and how to make the most of your reception area.

 Good communication while wearing a face mask and/or visor - especially if your client is wearing a face mask too - is a little more difficult to achieve.
 Social distancing also rules out a welcoming hug or kiss on the cheek.